-Ford has developed the latest iteration of the Endeavour in conjunction with the Australian engineering team.
-The SUV is based on Ford's Edge design philosophy, while retaining the muscular styling all through.
-The new one looks more upmarket than its current generation.
+The new Ford Endeavour is based on Ford's Edge design philosophy, while retaining the muscular styling all through.
 The new car gets an aggressive front end featuring a dominant four-slat chrome grille, but misses out on the Endeavour script like the current one.
 The body coloured bumpers come with silver inserts that house the new fog lamps.
 The car looks premium with the aesthetically added chrome.

-The changes on the side are evident with the shoulder line tapering towards the rear and chiseled wheel arches.
-The biggest change is the new pattern for the alloy wheels.
+The changes on the side are evident with the shoulder line tapering towards the rear as against the boxy look of the older car.
+The chiselled wheel arches house brand new alloy wheels.
 At the back, the bumper also comes with silver accents and houses the reflectors.
-The wrap around tail lamps with Christmas-tree arrangement from the predecessor are replaced by restyled tail lights.
+The horizontal wrap around tail lamps ditch the old Christmas-tree arrangement.

 Engine and Gearbox

-Ford is likely to offer the Endeavour in India with two diesel engine options - a 2.2-litre four-cylinder unit and an another powerful 3.2-litre five-cylinder mill.
+Ford has offered the Endeavour in India with two diesel engine options - a 2.2-litre four-cylinder unit and another powerful 3.2-litre five-cylinder mill.
 The former powerplant produces 158bhp of power and 385Nm of torque, while the latter develops 197bhp of power and 470Nm of torque.
 Both engines come mated to a six-speed automatic transmission, but the 2.2-litre engine model also gets a six-speed manual gearbox in a different variant.
 The 2.2-litre engine is available in 4x2 manual and automatic setups and the 4x4 manual transmission setup.
-The 3.2-litre model, while the smaller engine setup will be offered only in the 4x2 layout.
+The 3.2-litre engine gets 4x4 standard for the manual and automatic transmissions.

 Price and Competition